 - if the baby shows any symptoms of infection or allergy such as a skin rash, breathing problems, redness, etc.

 Soothing a crying baby is never easy but with attention to the sound and syllables of the cry, it can get better with time.
-Some simple tricks that work for many moms are massaging the feet and toes in circular motion, blowing bubbles on the tummy, rocking the baby for some time, and singing or talking in a comforting voice.
-You can find out more tricks to soothe a crying baby here.
+Some simple tricks that work for many moms are massaging the feet and toes in a circular motion, blowing bubbles on the tummy, rocking the baby for some time, and singing or talking in a comforting voice.